-(a) Demand deposits-The Association has demand deposits with one regional bank with bank balances totaling \$856,160 and \$1,685,812 at June 30, 2018 and 2017, respectively.
-The Association has no policy requiring collateral or other security to support its deposits, although all demand deposits with banks are federally insured up to \$250,000 under FDIC protection.

-(b) Accounts receivable - Approximately 92% and 96% of the Association's accounts receivable was due from three customers and five customers at June 30, 2018 and 2017, respectively.
+- (a) Demand deposits-The Association has demand deposits with one regional bank with bank balances totaling \$145,816 and \$856,160 at June 30, 2019 and 2018, respectively.
+The Association has no policy requiring collateral or other security to support its deposits, although all demand deposits with banks are federally insured up to \$250,000 under FDIC protection. - (b) Accounts receivable-Approximately 93% and 92% of the Association's accounts receivable was due from one customer and three customers at June 30, 2019 and 2018, respectively.